 During the festival Duke of Cambridge Prince William paid tribute to his new patronage the new National Defence and Rehabilitation Centre and the fallen soldiers of WWI.

-Sir Tom Jones performed ‘Coming In On a Wing and a Prayer’ with the Royal Air Force Squadronaires to pay tribute to aviation who played vital role in WWI.
+Sir Tom Jones performed ‘Coming In On a Wing and a Prayer’ with the Royal Air Force Squadronaires to pay tribute to aviation who played a vital role in WWI.

 Tom Fletcher and Danny Jones along with the Central Band of the Royal Air Force performed a specially written piece to celebrate the 100th birthday of Royal Air Force.